-We would consider granting relief on a case-by-case basis to permit an issuer in these circumstances to include in its prospectus the oil and gas information prepared with an effective date more recent than the financial year-end date, without also including the corresponding information effective as at the year-end date.
-A consideration for granting this relief may include disclosure of Form 51-

-101F1 information with an effective date that coincides with the date of interim financial statements.
-The issuer should request such relief in the covering letter accompanying its preliminary prospectus.
+We would CSA staff may consider granting relief on a case-by-case basis to permit ana reporting issuer in these circumstances to include in its prospectus the oil and gas information prepared with an effective date more recent than the financial year-end date, without also including the corresponding information effective as at the year-end date.
+A consideration for granting this relief may include disclosure of Form 51-101F1 information with an effective date that coincides with the date of interim financial statements.
+The reporting issuer should request such relief in the covering letter accompanying its preliminary prospectus.
 The grant of the relief would be evidenced by the prospectus receipt.